CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 ## Authors
 Gordieiev Artem.
-For questions you could write me on email: gordieiev.artem@gmail.com
+For questions, you could write me on email: gordieiev.artem@gmail.com

 It would be awesome if you help me to make this program better (make a different language, make a setup function in GUI).

-For donation you can use next channel:
+For donation, you can use next channel:

 PayPal: https://www.paypal.com/donate/?hosted_button_id=GYP25ZFAUWCTW

 Monobank: https://send.monobank.ua/jar/AdWGndoK6k